dollodart/pgfpfd/README.md

 solutions can be implemented in PGF (that is, TeX).
 There is already the Tikz library paths.ortho at https://github.com/Qrrbrbirlbel/pgf.
-It is semi-automatic because the directions have to be specified, but can be extended to infer the directions the relative positions of the ports to each other and their respective nodes' anchor borders or bounding boxes.
+It is semi-automatic because the directions have to be specified, but can be extended to infer the directions from the relative positions of the ports to each other and their respective nodes' anchor borders or bounding boxes.
 Currently it is limited to NSEW on square (or circle or similarly simple geometry) nodes but can be extended to go between arbitrary ports.
 The value of Tikz/PGF is precise